GitLab 16.0 Release

 • Legacy Praefect configuration method

-• CI/CD jobs will fail when no secret is returned from Hashicorp Vault
+• CI/CD jobs will fail when no secret is returned from HashiCorp Vault

 • Environment search query requires at least three characters